Scholarships

 Born in Mexico, she moved to Los Angeles with her father and four younger brothers after her mother left them.
 Her father earned $600 a month working as a custodian at UCLA.
 It was there she met her adoptive mother, Marilyn Winkleby, an epidemiologist, who later established this scholarship.

 Juanita graduated from BYU in April 1992, with a major in Spanish Teaching and a minor in ESL.
 In 1993, Juanita married Kimball Childs; their son Mason was born four years later.
 Tragically, Juanita died in a car accident with her husband and son on December 11, 2005.
-Since 2006, we have awarded numerous scholarships a year in Juanita’s name to graduating seniors from Carbon High School and students from isolated rural communities.
+Since 2006, we have awarded numerous scholarships a year in honor of Juanita, some to graduating seniors from Carbon High School and others to students from rural California communities.

 Excerpts from Juanita Scholarship applications

-This young woman maintained straight As her senior year while working 15 hours a week.
-Both of her parents had less than a high school education.
-A note from her teacher stated that she was the hardest-working student they’d met in 39 years of teaching.
+This young woman maintained straight As during her senior year while working 15 hours a week.
+Both of her parents have less than a high school education.
+A note from her teacher stated that she was the hardest-working student she had met in 39 years of teaching.

-This young man had strong grades, was a student body officer, and was editor of the school yearbook—all while working 25 hours a week.
+This young man maintained strong grades, was a student body officer, and was editor of the school yearbook, all while working 25 hours a week.
 He lived with his parents and five younger siblings; he cared for his siblings and supervised their homework as his parents were gone frequently for several weeks at a time on trucking jobs to Texas.